mds5793/xPort/README.md

 <p align="center">
  <img src="https://github.com/mds5793/xPort-Software-Exporting-Guidelines/blob/main/img/swift_tm.png?raw=true" width=400 />
  <h5 align="center">xPort&trade; and the Swift&trade; Signature and Bird Logo are trademarks of Swift Enterprises LLC.
-Use with permission.</h5>
+Use with permission.<br>
+ lgk64&trade; is a trademark of Logick Computers Ltd. a subsidiary of Swift Enterprises LLC.</h5>
  <h5 align="center">The Q++ Logo is licensed under the CC0 (Creative Commons Zero) License.
 Attribution is not required.</h5>
  <p align="center"><a href="LICENSE">Legal Terms</a> | <a href="#software-description">EULA</a></p>
 </p>